hyjeko/hyjeko.github.io/Readme.md

 As long as the alert in the top remains green and says "Flight Path Valid!"

 We answer this question by intersecting the sketch geometries with the no fly areas.

-If you create a sketch that overlaps with a no fly zone, then you will be show an alert indicating the intersecting area in square miles.
+If you create a sketch that overlaps with a no fly zone, then you will be shown an alert indicating the intersecting area in square miles.

-Delete will currently delete all sketches and intersection polygons.
+Delete will remove the polygon selected and its associated intersecting area if any exist.

 ### Initial Approach